WJP-DAU/eu-thematic-reports/html/R2/text/thematic-findings.md

 ### Perceptions of safety

-- In 26 Member States, the majority of respondents feel safe walking in their neighborhood at night, with country-level figures ranging from 88.4% of respondents in Denmark to 47.7% in Italy (<a class="crossref" href="#R2F56">Figure 56</a>).
-However, **perceptions of safety among women** are lower than men  in every EU country, except Poland (<a class="crossref" href="#R2F56">Box 2</a>).
+- In 26 Member States, the majority of respondents **feel safe walking in their neighborhood at night**, with country-level figures ranging from 88.4% of respondents in Denmark to 47.7% in Italy (<a class="crossref" href="#R2F56">Figure 56</a>).
+However, perceptions of safety among women are lower than men  in every EU country, except Poland (<a class="crossref" href="#R2B2">Box 2</a>).

 ### Control of violence